ernstwi/tml/README.md

 ```

 Validity constraints:
-- Exactly one initial location.
+- There must be exactly one initial location.
-- Properties on a location (or location default) must be invar.
-- Properties on an edge (or edge default) must be guard, action, or reset.
-- A statement has at most one of each type of property.
+- Each statement must have at most one of each type of property.

 Evaluation rules:
 - Default statements define properties which apply to all following location/edge statements.